blakeb211/third_game/0README.md

 ******************************
 REDUCE DRAW CALLS PLAN
 ******************************
-# of calls b4 change: 1 + 3 + 1 per free frag + 1 per entity frag
-# ~1000 frags per level
 add a frag_manager class
-  store free frags in ff_varray
-  store entity vertices in entity::varray each entity will be one draw call and free frags will be one draw call
+  done - each entity will be one draw call and done - free frags will be one draw call
+  --> verify that free_frags stay synced with frag_man::varray

+Take as step back and refactor

+Then take timings and implement a memory_pool for bullets and or frags

 compare timings
 TODO: